Orioles rally three times, finally prevail over Rays in 13 - NewsBreak

 The Orioles lost six straight games prior to a victory Thursday night against the New York Yankees.

-Nick Vespi notched the victory in his first outing in the major leagues, going two innings.
+Nick Vespi (1-0) notched the win in his first outing in the major leagues, throwing two scoreless innings.
 Ralph Garza Jr. (0-1) took the loss.

 Mike Zunino’s three-run home run in the fifth inning provided earlier offense for the Rays, who had won five of their previous seven games overall.